 Meals: The Colburn Café will be open for all days of the Competition.
 There is also a plethora of dining options around Colburn and the general downtown Los Angeles area.

-Rehearsals: Every competitor will be provided 60 minutes of rehearsal time for the Quarter-Final Round and 90 minutes of rehearsal time for the Semi-Final Round with their accompanist.
-Rehearsal times for the Final Round will be announced on a date closer to the live rounds of the Competition.
+Rehearsals: Every competitor will be provided 60 minutes of rehearsal time for the Quarter-Final Round and 90 minutes of rehearsal time for the Semi-Final Round with their Competition pianist.
+Rehearsal times for the Final Round will be announced on a date closer to the live rounds of the Competition, and competitors will be notified of their exact rehearsal times after the Drawing of Lots has taken place.

-Visas: In some instances, competitors who are not U.S. citizens may be required to obtain a visa in order to enter the United States.
+Travel, Visas, and Insurance: In some instances, competitors who are not U.S. citizens may be required to obtain a visa in order to enter the United States.
 Please contact the nearest U.S. Embassy or Consulate for any questions pertaining to such matters.
+All competitors are also expected to have suitable travel and health insurance for the duration of the Competition.
+More language regarding this matter can be found in the “Declaration and Release Form” to which every candidate agreed and signed prior to submitting the online application.

 January 29, 2018